Steve987321/toadclient/README.md

 ## How to setup in Visual Studio
 *It is recommended to use Visual Studio 2022 to build this project.*

-Logging is enabled by default, go to `ToadClient/Toad.h`.
-At the top comment out:
+Logging is enabled by default, go to the top of `ToadClient/Toad.h` and comment out:
 ```c++
 #define ENABLE_LOGGING
 ```